diniz-behn-lab/HS4-ISR-Reconstruction/README.md

 - Upper and lower bounds at 30 minute and 3 hour mark for AUC values.

 ## Description
 Start by setting your working directly in R studio to the project folder housing all of these scripts.
+Check that the path to the "Method_functions" folder is correct to import these functions.

 Insert the path of your cleaned dataset XLSX file in line 45 where the variable "df" is defined.
 Next, update the parameter value of lambda found from the previous script (Cohort_Likelihood_Parameter_Estimation.R) on line 50.
 One may change the value of the "range" parameter found on line 38 if you suspect the time-dependent correlation between sampling points should be increased or decreased in the ISR reconstruction.